FrenchBen/goketo/README.md

 To view more the token and fields sent with the request, set your log level to debug:
 `logrus.SetLevel(logrus.DebugLevel)`

+For information on usage, please see the [GoDoc](https://godoc.org/github.com/FrenchBen/goketo).

 License
 ----------------